Clustering of heterogeneous populations of networks: Results

-We vary the sizes of our synthetic populations over $N=20$, 50, 100, 200 to test how population size affects our reconstruction performance.
-For each size we generate 50 realizations of the $N$ networks and take the average reconstruction quality over these synthetic populations.
+We vary the sizes of our synthetic populations over $N=20, 50, 100, 200$ to test how population size affects our reconstruction performance.
+For each size we generate 100 realizations of the $N$ networks and take the average reconstruction quality over these synthetic populations (except for $N=20$ where we use 500 realizations to smooth out ineherent variations).
 The standard errors associated with the average reconstruction performances are shown as error bars in the plots.
 We also use a beta prior for the density $\rho$ with $a^\ast=1$, $b^\ast=20$ (see Appendix \ref{appendix:priors} for details), which allows for more consistent estimates of the mode edge densities in the high noise region where $p\simeq0.5$.

 The results of these experiments are shown in Fig.~\ref{fig:synthetic}.
 In panel~(a) we show the reconstruction performance for the cluster assignments $\bm{Z}$, which degrades gradually as we increase the flip probability $p$ and does not depend strongly on the number of networks $N$ in the population.
 In panel~(b) we show the analogous curves for the parameters $\bm{\theta}$, which also become gradually more difficult to recover as we increase the noise level, up to a certain point, but then become \emph{easier} to recover.
 The reason for this is that in the completely noisy limit ($p=0.5$), all the information about the mode networks and clusters is destroyed, and so we end up with completely randomized clusters and modes.
 But this means we are likely to end up with values of $\alpha_u$ and $\beta_u$ near the correct value of~0.5, since this is the value for clusters with no structure.
 We are also likely to infer values of the~$\pi_u$ close to the correct value of~0.5, as this is the most likely size distribution of the clusters if they are chosen completely at random.
 As we approach this regime, therefore, we begin to see improvement in the performance for~$\bm{\theta}$ due to these effects.